2026 – 33rd Legislative Priorities

 Requires release on recognizance for defendants charged with violations, traffic offenses, nonviolent petty misdemeanors, nonviolent misdemeanors, and nonviolent class C felonies, subject to conditions.
 Establishes exclusions for specified offenses, threats to public safety, and wilful flight.
 Requires findings when bail or detention is imposed, ongoing review of continued detention or conditions, and a prompt hearing if bail cannot be posted.
 Requires prosecutors to notify victims of pretrial decisions.

-SUPPORT (H ) 2/2/2026 – Referred to JHA, referral sheet 6 TARNAS, AMATO, EVSLIN, GRANDINETTI, ILAGAN, IWAMOTO, KAHALOA, KAPELA, MARTEN, MIYAKE, PERRUSO, POEPOE, TAKAYAMA JHA SB3208
+SUPPORT (H ) 2/19/2026 – The committee(s) on JHA recommend(s) that the measure be deferred.
+TARNAS, AMATO, EVSLIN, GRANDINETTI, ILAGAN, IWAMOTO, KAHALOA, KAPELA, MARTEN, MIYAKE, PERRUSO, POEPOE, TAKAYAMA JHA SB3208

 SB3208